Frequently Asked Questions

-Before submitting your petition, you will need to determine the type of petition you are submitting.
+Before submitting a petition, students need to determine the type of petition they are submitting.
 There are two types of petitions: a course substitution, or a pre-approval.
 A course substitution is designed for students who have already successfully completed the course and wish to use the course as a substitution for a requirement.
-A pre-approval is designed for students who have not yet taken the course, but wish for approval that it will apply towards their Major requirements.
+A pre-approval is designed for students who have not yet taken the course but wish for approval that it will apply towards their Major requirements.

-Be sure to complete all parts of the petition.
+Students need to complete all parts of the petition.
 Incomplete forms will delay the process.

-- Use the online petition tool (https://ugrad-petitions.ucsd.edu/ugrad/petitions/submit)
+- Use the online petition tool (https://ugrad-petitions.ucsd.edu/ugrad/petitions/submit).

 - Select “DSC” Department.

 - Select Petition Type: Course Substitution or Pre-Approval (see question above).